Cystic fibrosis: Transplantation

 Lung transplantation may become necessary for individuals with CF as lung function and exercise tolerance decline.
 Although single lung transplantation is possible in other diseases, individuals with CF must have both lungs replaced because the remaining lung might contain bacteria that could infect the transplanted lung.
 A pancreatic or liver transplant may be performed at the same time to alleviate liver disease and/or diabetes.
-Lung transplantation is considered when lung function declines to the point where assistance from mechanical devices is required or someone's survival is threatened.
+Lung transplantation is considered when lung function declines to the point where assistance from mechanical devices is required or survival is threatened.
 According to Merck Manual, "bilateral lung transplantation for severe lung disease is becoming more routine and more successful with experience and improved techniques.
 Among adults with CF, median survival posttransplant is about 9 years."